wp-plugins/jquery-responsive-select-menu/readme.txt

 * Works for ALL menus, whether custom WordPress 3 or automatically generated.
 * Lightweight - jQuery functionality is less than 3kb.

-**See the section on [Installation](http://wordpress.org/plugins/jquery-responsive-select-menu/installation/) for details on setting up your responsive mobile select menus**
+**See the section on [Installation](http://wordpress.org/plugins/jquery-responsive-select-menu/installation/) for details on setting up your responsive mobile select menu.**

 == Installation ==
 = Installation =